New Cumnock’s revamped open air pool attracts record numbers

-BUILT 51 years ago, one of the few remaining open air swimming pools in Scotland has undergone a major refurbishment and is now attracting thousands of new visitors.
+One of Scotland’s last remaining open air swimming pools has attracted a record number of visitors after undergoing a major refurbishment.

-Since Dumfries House Trust’s recent refurbishment of the open-air pool, the only heated freshwater pool in Scotland, a total of 4,295 tourists visited the town to use the pool in July and another 4,898 in August.
+The New Cumnock lido in Ayrshire - the only heated freshwater pool north of the border - welcomed a total of 4,295 visitors in July and another 4,898 in August.

 Last year, the old pool enjoyed a record year, with 6000 visiting across the whole five-month season.